The Hungry Moon

 The Hungry Moon is a novel by Ramsey Campbell published in 1986.

 Plot summary

-The Hungry Moon is a novel in which a moorland village has been taken over by authoritarian fundamentalists.
+The Hungry Moon is a novel in which a village in a moorland has fallen under the control of authoritarian fundamentalists.

 Reception

 Dave Langford reviewed The Hungry Moon for White Dwarf #87, and stated that "Definitely a book to make you draw the curtains and turn up the central heating."